Toki (video game): Plot

 The protagonist of the game is a muscular, loincloth-wearing, Tarzanesque tribesman named Toki (known in Japan and in some ports as JuJu), who up until recently lived a primitive yet contented life in the jungles of a vast and wild island in the South Seas.

 This all ends tragically when the beautiful Miho, princess of Toki's tribe of jungle men, and a potential suitor to Toki, is kidnapped by the treacherous witch doctor Vookimedlo.
 Miho is taken to a vast golden palace at the summit of the island, which Vookimedlo has conjured up for himself to reside in.
 The wicked shaman then casts a spell to transform all the human inhabitants of the island into various animals and beasts, before they can defend themselves against the evil magic.

 Toki himself is transformed into a Geeshergam, one of the ape-like minions of Vookimedlo, although in his primate form, Toki more resembles a gorilla.
 Fortunately, the great warrior discovers that he is still in control of his own faculties and as an unexpected side effect of the spell cast on him, he can breathe fire and shoot forth various projectiles from his mouth.

-Toki then sets off on a quest to pursue and defeat Vookimeldo, rescue princess Miho, and undo the curse which has befallen the island.
+Toki then sets off on a quest to pursue and defeat Vookimedlo, rescue princess Miho, and undo the curse which has befallen the island.
 However, to reach Vookimedlo's golden palace, Toki will have to travel through murky lakes, steep canyons, over frozen ice-capped mountain ranges and lava-spewing volcanoes alike.
 To progress in his quest and be ultimately victorious, Toki will have to battle all manner of dangerous wild animals and various mutants of Vookimedlo's creation; not to mention Vookimedlo's own abominable guardians who act as level bosses.

 Ports

-Within the next two years the game was ported to a larger number of home video game consoles and home computers of the time.
-Ocean Software published versions for the Amiga, Atari ST and Commodore 64, They also advertised versions for the ZX Spectrum and Amstrad CPC and the Spectrum version was previewed in issue 90 of Crash Magazine, but neither port materialized.
-Taito published ports for the Atari Lynx and the Nintendo Entertainment System.
-The latter version of the game was slightly altered and featured a health bar so that Toki didn't die after one hit.
-Sega would later reprogram and retool the game into an exclusive version for the Mega Drive/Genesis known as Toki: Going Ape Spit.
-This version lacks the non-spit power-ups, but it features additional levels and more detailed graphics compared to the NES version.
+Within the next two years ports were released for home systems.
+Ocean Software published versions for the Amiga, Atari ST, and Commodore 64, They advertised versions for the ZX Spectrum and Amstrad CPC and the Spectrum version was previewed in issue 90 of CRASH, but neither port materialized.
+Taito published ports for the Lynx and the NES.
+The latter version was slightly altered and has a health bar so that Toki doesn't die after one hit.

+Sega developed an exclusive version for the Mega Drive/Genesis: Toki: Going Ape Spit.
+This version lacks the non-spit power-ups, but it has additional levels and more detailed graphics compared to the NES version.

-In some ports, Toki is named "JuJu", Miho os named "Wanda" and Vookimedlo is named "Dr. Stark".
+In some ports, Toki is named "JuJu", Miho is named "Wanda" and Vookimedlo is named "Dr. Stark".
 Also, in some ports it is not Vookimedlo who kidnaps princess Miho, but his chief henchman, the half-invisible giant known as Bashtar.
 In some ports Bashtar is the final boss of the game, and not Vookimedlo.